Georgian Golden Age: Nomadic invasions and the gradual decline of Georgia

 Georgia finally saw a period of revival unknown since the Mongol invasions under King George V the Brilliant.
 A far-sighted monarch, George V managed to play on the decline of the Ilkhanate, stopped paying tribute to the Mongols, restored the pre-1220 state borders of Georgia, and returned the Empire of Trebizond into Georgia's sphere of influence.
-Under him, Georgia established close international commercial ties, mainly with the Byzantine Empire - to which George V had family ties - but also with the great European maritime republics, Genoa and Venice.
-George V also achieved the restoration of several Georgian monasteries in Jerusalem to the Georgian Orthodox Church and gained free passage for Georgian pilgrims to the Holy Land.
-The widespread use of the Jerusalem cross in Medieval Georgia - an inspiration for the modern national flag of Georgia - is thought to date to the reign of George V.
+Under him, Georgia established close international commercial ties, mainly with the Byzantine Empire—to which George V had family ties—but also with the great European maritime republics, Genoa and Venice.
+George V achieved the restoration of several Georgian monasteries in Jerusalem to the Georgian Orthodox Church and gained free passage for Georgian pilgrims to the Holy Land.
+The widespread use of the Jerusalem cross in Medieval Georgia—an inspiration for the modern national flag of Georgia—is thought to date to the reign of George V.

-The death of George V, the last of great kings of unified Georgia, precipitated an irreversible decline of the Kingdom.
+The death of George V, the last of great kings of unified Georgia, precipitated an irreversible decline of the kingdom.
 The following decades were marked by Black Death, which was spread by the nomads, as well as numerous invasions under the leadership of Tamerlane, who devastated the country's economy, population, and urban centers.
 After the fall of Byzantium, Georgia definitively turned into an isolated, fractured Christian enclave, a relic of the faded East Roman epoch surrounded by hostile Turco-Iranic neighbors.

 Georgia's decline resulted in "emasculation" of its image in Russian Imperial perceptions, which systematically overlooked the nation's origins and instead portrayed it as a vulnerable, feminine "orient" in need of imperial protection.